Algebraic Goodwillie spectral sequence: Introduction

 We finish the proofs of our main results in Section~\ref{section: application}.
 In Proposition~\ref{proposition: differential, length 1} we combine together the results of Sections~\ref{section: james-hopf map} and~\ref{section: two-stage functors} to obtain Theorem~\ref{theorem: C, intro}.
 We use Sections~\ref{section: composition product} and~\ref{section: james periodicity} to prove Theorem~\ref{theorem: D, intro} as Theorems~\ref{theorem: lin formula, odd p} and~\ref{theorem: lin formula, p = 2}.
 In Section~\ref{section: adem-type relations} we apply again the results of Section~\ref{section: two-stage functors} to finish the proof of Theorem~\ref{theorem: E,intro} in Lemmas~\ref{lemma:GSS differential, positive columns} and~\ref{lemma:GSS differential, positive columns, p =2}.
 We prove Theorem~\ref{theorem: F, intro} as Theorem~\ref{theorem: dll action on lie}.
 Section~\ref{section: whitehead conjecture} is devoted to the proof of Theorem~\ref{theorem: B, intro} which is based on Corollaries~\ref{cor: goodwillie differential lowers the filtation, p is odd} and~\ref{cor: goodwillie differential lowers the filtation, p is 2}.

-In Remark~\ref{remark: lin-nishida conjecture} we propose the \emph{Lin-Nishida conjecture} concerning the interaction of the differentials in the Adams and Goodwillie spectral sequences; the proposed conjecture extends the theorem of W.~H.~Lin~\cite{Lin81}.
+In Remark~\ref{remark: lin-nishida conjecture} we propose the \emph{Lin--Nishida conjecture} concerning the interaction of the differentials in the Adams and Goodwillie spectral sequences; the proposed conjecture extends the theorem of W.~H.~Lin~\cite{Lin81}.